JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 os.environ.update(license_keys)
 ```

-> **NOTE:** Upload widget is only available when the cell has been executed in the current browser session.
+> **NOTE:** The license upload widget is only available when the cell has been executed in the current browser session.
 Please rerun this cell to enable.

 {:.shell-output}